 Chlorsig eye drops and ointment should not be used as a treatment for any contact lens-related red eyes.
 Ever!
-70% of these infections are caused by a nasty bacteria called pseudomonas.
+A nasty bacteria called pseudomonas causes 70% of these infections.
 (See contact lens-related pseudomonas keratitis).
-This eye condition does not respond to chloramphenicol eye drops or ointments.
+This eye condition does not respond to these eye drops or ointments.
 There are cases of eyes going blind because of inappropriate use of this drug when contact lenses are involved.

 Avoid using over-the-counter Chlorsig unless you have been specifically advised to get it by your therapeutically-qualified optometrist or ophthalmologist.

-If you have a red, irritated, inflamed eye, where possible see an eye care practitioner rather than a GP.
-Eye care practitioners (optometrists and ophthalmologists) have special equipment to examine your eyes under high magnification and adequate light.
-These are called Slit-Lamp Bio-microscopes.
+If you have a red, irritated, inflamed eye, try to see an eye care practitioner rather than a GP.
+Optometrists and ophthalmologists have special equipment to examine your eyes under high magnification and strong light.
+These are called slit-Lamp bio-microscopes.
 They can observe classic signs that help them decide what’s causing the problem.
 Is it a bacterial infection?
-Or, another, non-bacterial infection (such as a virus) or a non-infective cause?
+Or a stye?
+Maybe it’s another, non-bacterial infection (such as a virus)?
+Or a non-infective cause?

 Chlorsig for stye

 We’ve written about stye on another page.
-While Chlorsig ointment won’t make a stye go away, it doesn’t do any harm and can actually be beneficial. – If the stye breaks, releasing pus onto the surface of the eye, Chlorsig can help prevent possible bacterial conjunctivitis.
+Chlorsig ointment for stye won’t make it go away, but it doesn’t do any harm.
+It can even be beneficial. – If the stye breaks it can release pus onto the surface of the eye.
+Chlorsig can help prevent possible bacterial conjunctivitis.

 95% of red eyes are not bacterial conjunctivitis.
-Red eyes have many other causes and rarely in an adult is Chlorsig indicated for a red eye.
+Red eyes have many other causes.
+Chlorsig is RARELY indicated for a red eye in an adult.

 Interestingly, children are much more likely to have bacterial infection of the eyes.
 This is due to an undeveloped immune system.
 It is thus more likely that Chlorsig is indicated in the younger population.